panzhiwei1997/panzhiwei1997.github.io/_pages/research.md

 Observational Tests on Fundamental physics
 =====
-Using a dataset of 110,000 [O III] galaxies from DESI, we explored changes in the fine-structure constant α.
-We measured a small α variation, ∆α/α, using the Alkali Doublet method, which may be due to wavelength calibration issues.
-Additionally, with JWST data, we provide the first constraints on ∆α/α at the highest redshifts (3 < z < 10), finding no significant deviation from zero within a 1σ uncertainty of about 10^−4. (see Pan et al. submitted to ApJ)
+Using a dataset of 110,000 [O III] galaxies from DESI, we have studied changes in the fine-structure constant α.
+We measured a small α variation, ∆α/α, using the Alkali Doublet method, which may be due to wavelength calibration problems.
+In addition, using JWST data, we provide the first constraints on ∆α/α at the highest redshifts (3 < z < 10), finding no significant deviation from zero within a 1σ uncertainty of about 10^-4 (see Pan et al. submitted to ApJ).